hiralpatel/Kotlin-MVVM-Hilt/README.md

 ### Scenario
 Using of https://jsonplaceholder.typicode.com/ as a public api to generate fake data for testing.

-For fetch Album used this API https://jsonplaceholder.typicode.com/albums For fetch Photos of particulat Album https://jsonplaceholder.typicode.com/photos by Required Params -> "albumId" At a glance:
+1. For fetch Album used this API https://jsonplaceholder.typicode.com/albums
+2. For fetch Photos of particular Album https://jsonplaceholder.typicode.com/photos by Required Params -> "albumId"

+At a glance:

 - Create list of Albums with Vertical scrolling.